codeispoetry/sharepicgenerator/README.md

 Here reside the Javascript and SCSS-files.
 They are compiled by Grunt.

 ### code/node_modules
 Are installed by nmp.
 Nothing to do here.
 Will not be commited.
-Use _npm install_ to create folder.
+Use _npm install_ to create folder and its content.

 ### docker
-The Dockerfile are here.
+The Dockerfiles are here.
 They are referred to from docker-compose.yml.

 ### fonts
 All font-files are linked into to webserver-container, so that inkscape can use them.
 Handle webfonts in _code/dist/fonts_ independently from that.

-## Core
+## Code
 ### assets and fonts
 Pictures, logos, webfonts, etc. can be stored here